Skip to main content

 Right Alt0x40

-USB Keyboard keycodes are found in the USB Specifications https://usb.org/sites/default/files/hut1_21.pdf and in many other places online, like https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2.
+USB keyboard keycodes are listed in the USB HID Usage Tables and in community references like this gist.

-For example, the codes for 'G', 'H' and 'I' are 0x0A, 0x0B, and 0x0C respectively.
+For example, the codes for G, H, and I are 0x0A, 0x0B, and 0x0C respectively.

 Asio(1) # Enable Asynchronous Commands